Shreshta001/Shreshta001/README.md

   -Enough for now as and when I find some fact funny about me surely gonna update this

-- I strongly believe in this quote
+- I strongly believe in this quote:

   **Promise only what you can deliver then deliver more than you promise**

 -  This is SSM signing off

-    Hope so You hadn't had your 1 min wasted and found a bit interesting to know me !!!
+    Hope so You hadn't had your 1 min wasted and found a bit interesting to know about me !!!

 <!---